clarkdatalabs/time_filter_map/README.md

     </div>
 ```
 ##### 2.3 Title
-It starts at the Line 55 in the sample code.
+Starting at Line 55 in the sample code.
 ```
     <h1>A few random locations in Ann Arbor</h1>
     <h3>1992 - 2019</h3>